sean-campbelltech/Tax-Calculator/README.md

   - Describe how the code complies to LSP.

-- I: Interface Segregatopn Priniciple (ISP)
+- I: Interface Segregation Priniciple (ISP)

   - Describe how the code complies to ISP.

 - D: Dependency Inversion Priniciple (DIP)

+  - Describe how the code complies to DIP.

 ## Design Descriptions